The Atlas Ocean Voyages is a relatively new cruise line for several awe-inspiring reasons.

 6. They're the First Cruise Line to Offer Legal Weddings in Antarctica

-Atlas Ocean Voyages announced a first in the cruise industry: if you sail on their February 14, 2022 Antarctica cruise, they're offering engaged couples the chance to wed on the illusive seventh continent, complimentary.
-They hope to be able to offer this to couples in the future, beyond the February 2022 sailing, as well.
+Atlas Ocean Voyages announced a first in the cruise industry: beginning February 14, 2022, Atlas Ocean Voyages offers engaged couples the chance to wed on the elusive seventh continent, complimentary.
+They hope to be able to offer this to couples in the future, beyond the February 14, 2022 sailing.

 There is no location more unique than the Antarctic to start the next chapter of your lives together.
-However, Atlas Ocean Voyages promises to make the occasion extra special.
-Personally for us, this beautifully melds our worlds together: our passion for travel and small format cruises, for marketing and for destination wedding photography.
+(And we have a packing list for your Antarctica cruise to go along with it.)
+And Atlas Ocean Voyages promises to make the occasion extra special.
+Personally, for us, this beautifully melds our worlds together: our passion for travel and small format cruises, for marketing, and for destination wedding photography.

 Can you imagine saying “I do” with penguins and seals as your guests and turquoise blue icebergs as your backdrop for wedding photos?

-If you want to be married with the officiant offered by Atlas Ocean Voyages, it will likely their Cruise Director, which would be extra special!
+If you want to be married by the officiant offered by Atlas Ocean Voyages, it will likely be their Cruise Director, which would be extra special!
 If you want to bring your own officiant, you're welcome to at your own expense.